Alessandra Korap

 Alessandra Korap (Munduruku Village, Pará, 1985) is an indigenous leader and Brazilian environmental activist from the Munduruku ethnic group.
-Her main work is defending the demarcation of indigenous territory and denouncing the illegal exploitation and activities of the mining and logging industries.
-Alessandra is internationally recognized for her work.
+She has working on defending the demarcation of indigenous territory and denouncing the illegal activities of the mining and logging industries.
 In 2020, she received the Robert F. Kennedy Human Rights Award in the United States.
 In 2023, Korap was awarded the Goldman Environmental Prize for South and Central America.

 Career

 From an early age, Korap was interested in politics and attended tribal council meetings, at a time when it was not customary for women to attend.
 With the progressive invasion of indigenous lands and the loss of her rights, she became more involved in activism.
 In 2019, she moved to Santarém to study law at the Federal University of Western Pará (UFOPA), to better prepare herself for her activism.

 She has stood out as an advocate for the interests of indigenous peoples against the invasion of their lands by miners.
 Korap was the first woman to lead the Pariri Indigenous Association, which brings together ten villages in the Middle Tapajós region in Pará.
 One of the main consequences to indigenous lives in the Middle Tapajós caused by the exploitation of this territory, and denounced by Alessandra, is the impact of mercury which is widely used in mining activities.
 A study carried out by Fiocruz in partnership with WWF-Brasil indicates that all research participants are affected by this contaminant.
 Six out of ten participants had mercury levels above safe limits: about 57.9% of participants had mercury levels above 6 μg/g – which is the maximum safety limit established by health agencies.

 In 2020, Korap gained international recognition by receiving the Robert F. Kennedy Human Rights Award, being the second Brazilian to be awarded.
 In justifying the award, it was said that "as a leader, Alessandra defends indigenous rights, especially in the struggle for the demarcation of indigenous territories and against large projects that affect indigenous lands and traditional territories in the Tapajós region."
 On the occasion, John Kerry, special envoy of US President Joe Biden, gave the keynote address, saying: